 DogQ is the easiest-to-use codeless test automation tool, which can perform regression, e2e, functional, and other types of application testing with no coding.
 Its intuitive interface allows multiple scenarios and test case creation, as well as their simultaneous or scheduled running.

 Being cloud-based, DogQ works ideally with modern front-end frameworks like React and Angular.
 Plus, it uses AI-powered computer vision with OCR technology, which allows for building automated tests with specified keywords, emulating real user actions.
-This could be extremely useful when it’s needed to create a test scenario to check the app’s UI for user-friendliness and tune it to get better results.
+DogQ can significantly speed up QA when it’s needed to create a test scenario to check the app’s UI for user-friendliness and tune it to get better results.

 Moreover, DogQ even provides customers with real-time analytics to track the number of passed and failed test runs, identify problematic aspects, and find the app’s strong and weak sides.
 And all these features are possible with no coding, which is quite handy for QA beginners, marketing and sales managers, business analysts, and any other non-technical specialists.

 PreFlight is a codeless automated testing tool aimed at preventing flaky tests and speeding up the development process.
-Its intuitive interface makes it a preferred tool among Agile development companies of all sizes, from Microsoft to Forage.
 It allows cross-browser and multiple device testing together with accurate test recording, and a high level of their randomization.
-It’s extremely handy when you need to test your product or website at different screen sizes and make sure all your users see the app’s UI as it’s supposed to be.
+It’s handy when you need to test your product or website at different screen sizes and make sure all your users see the app’s UI as it’s supposed to be.

-It also has a bunch of useful third-party integrations like GitLab, TravisCI, CircleCI, Slack, and Bitbucket, which even broadens the functionality of this codeless test automation tool.
-We would recommend using Preflight if you need to get perfect SEO results and create a really intuitive interface for your app.
+It also has a bunch of third-party integrations like GitLab, TravisCI, CircleCI, Slack, and Bitbucket, which broadens the functionality of this codeless test automation tool.
+This solution suits well if you need to get perfect SEO results and create an intuitive interface for your app.

 All-in-One Codeless Testing Tools